 Peak did not meet any of its obligations under the BSA.
 Equator therefore served a notice of arbitration on Peak in the London Court of International Arbitration (LCIA).

-Peak responded by filing an action in the Federal High Court in Nigeria urging the Court to restrain the Arbitral Proceedings on the premise that the condition precedent for Equator to commence arbitration proceedings to recover sums due under the BSA had not arisen.
-Peak obtained an order from the Court restraining the continuation of the Arbitration Proceedings being held at LCIA.
+Peak responded by obtaining an order from the Federal High Court in Lagos restraining the continuation of the Arbitration Proceedings being held at LCIA.
 Equator nevertheless, continued with the proceedings, and on the 27 May 2008, the tribunal awarded the total sum of US\$ 123 million plus interest to Equator.

 In 2010, Equator filed a winding up petition against Peak for its inability to pay its debt.
 By mid-2011, some success was achieved with the withdrawal of the suit filed by Peak to restrain the Arbitral proceedings.
-Equator followed by offering Peak a compromise in which Equator would reassume the responsibility of funding the development of Bilabri and, possibly, Owanare.
-In return, Equator sought larger production shares for the resulting produced oil and gas and the recovery of future costs, the existing debts and interests.
+Equator followed by offering Peak a compromise in which Equator would reassume the responsibility of funding the development of Bilabri in return for a larger share of production and the recovery of future costs, the existing debts and interest.
 Peak rejected the offer.